Do you have a qualification related to running your business?

 So how can you bridge the learning/doing gap?

 Business coaching and mentoring.
 Yeah, I know I would, say that.
-But hear me out.
+But I’m not alone.
+Jeff Bezos (of Amazon fame) and Bill Gates had their own business coach, as did the late Steve Jobs, and Richard Branson has embedded coaching across his Virgin enterprises.
 Coaching offers a solution that gives you the best of both worlds:

 You get to continue learning by doing

 Running a business is an educational experience.
 You get to play in a lot of different sandpits – finance, marketing, management and leadership… all areas that would form a learning module in any good business course.

 You benefit from others’ experience and knowledge.

 A business coach doesn’t just strut into your business and ‘fix everything’ for you.
 Like Mr Myagi (that’s a Karate Kid reference for any younger Millennials out there), they put you through your paces, offering proven strategies, support and yes, maybe some education where necessary… but ultimately you carry out the work.
 Wax on, wax off.

 Coaching is personalised.
 It helps you work out what and how to do things in your business that will achieve the goals you set.
 This path will look different for every business owner.